 They have developed rivalries with eight other teams in world rugby, including the Lions.

-But from an historical perspective, in particular, the All Blacks and the Springboks form the ultimate rugby rivalry.
+But from a historical perspective, in particular, the All Blacks and the Springboks form the ultimate rugby rivalry.
 They have done so since the early salvoes were fired in 1921.
-Politics, it is true, have mixed uneasily with sport since those early first encounters.
+Politics, it is true, has mixed uneasily with sport since those early first encounters.
 But that has only served to further ramp up the interest.